Data Processing Agreement

 - Timestamps and session duration data

-Note: LiteStats is designed so that the data listed above does not constitute Personal Data under normal circumstances.
-However, this DPA applies to the extent any processed data could be considered Personal Data.
+Note: LiteStats is specifically designed so that the data listed above does not constitute Personal Data under normal circumstances, as it cannot be used to identify a natural person.
+However, this DPA applies to the fullest extent any processed data could be considered Personal Data under applicable law.

 3. Obligations of the Processor